 On June 10, 1987, Portland City Council passed Ordinance No. 159750, declaring Dutch elm disease-infected trees a nuisance and instating an emergency.
 The ordinance specifies that it is unlawful for elm trees infected with DED to remain on any lot or parcel of land in the city.
 This ordinance was codified in Title 11 Trees section 11.60.060C by Portland City Council in 2011.
 Using a five-pronged management approach, Urban Forestry addresses DED from the angles of preventing the disease and managing the elms that are already infected.

 - Monitoring: Each summer, as the symptoms of DED become apparent, Urban Forestry monitors the city's elm populations.
 The main visual symptom of DED, known as 'flagging,' is a sudden wilting or drooping of leaves in the tree, often on a single branch or limb.
 Flagging leaves quickly turn from grey-green to brown as the fungus invades the vascular tissue of the tree, blocking the tree's water supply.
 When flagging is noticed in an elm, Urban Forestry crews sample the flagging branches and look for streaking in the sapwood.
 Healthy elm wood is uniformly blonde; DED infection causes brown or grey linear discolorations parallel to the twig.
 If this streaking is present in the branches, the sample is sent to the Oregon State University Plant Pathology Clinic to try to cultivate the fungus.
 If the presence of the fungus is detected, steps are taken to remove the tree.

-- Removal: Swift removal lessons the opportunity for the infected tree to attract bark beetles or for the fungus to spread to adjacent trees via root grafts.
+- Removal: Swift removal lessens the opportunity for the infected tree to attract bark beetles or for the fungus to spread to adjacent trees via root grafts.
 All trees found to have Dutch elm disease are removed as quickly as possible.
 After removal, stumps are ground to prevent infection via root grafts.